codex-storage/bittorrent-codex-docs/10 Notes/Learn BitTorrent.md

 | ---------- | ------------------------------------------------------ |
 | relates-to | [[Comparison of BitTorrent clients]]                   |

-In order to imagine, what do we mean by *BitTorrent - Codex Integration*, we need to gain some basic understanding of BitTorrent.
+To envision what the *BitTorrent - Codex Integration* may look like, we need to gain some basic understanding of BitTorrent.
 This is no time nor space to create a comprehensive introduction to BitTorrent here (we need to learn it as we go), so, here I just gathered some resources I use to understand the protocol, and by doing it to understand what does it mean for Codex to integrate with BitTorrent clients.

 ### Specs